 An official withdrawal is considered to have occurred on the date that the student provides to The School official notification of his or her intent to withdraw.
-Students who must withdraw from The School are requested to notify the office of the Academic Dean in writing to provide official notification, including the official date and reason, of their intent to withdraw.
-When the student begins the process of withdrawal, the student or the office of the Academic Dean will complete the necessary form(s).
+Students who must withdraw from The School are requested to notify the office of the Academic Dean/Director of Education in writing to provide official notification, including the official date and reason, of their intent to withdraw.
+When the student begins the process of withdrawal, the student or the office of the Academic Dean/Director of Education will complete the necessary form(s).

-Quarter-Based Programs: After the cancellation period, students in quarter-based programs who officially withdraw from The School prior to the end of The School's official add/drop period will be dropped from enrollment, and all monies paid will be refunded.
+Quarter-Based Programs: After the cancellation period, students in quarter-based programs who officially withdraw from the school prior to the end of the school's official add/drop period will be dropped from enrollment, and all monies paid will be refunded.